 - 5% ($46,908 downpayment) = $938,157 purchase price

 Typically (and historically) on a Jumbo Loan, you put 20% on the loan.
 With that said, there are now Jumbo loans that allow buyers to put as little as 3 – 5% down!
 Jumbo Loans, in general carry more strict guidelines with regard to required reserve funds, credit score and underwriting guidelines.
+The most enticing aspect of a jumbo loan is the ability to obtain a larger loan to finance your home.
+However, this benefit comes with higher interest rates (typically) compared to a conventional loan.

 VA loans are available for active duty, retired and unmarried surviving spouses.